Arabic Kuthu

-The single released on Valentine's Day (14 February 2022).
-It became the most-viewed and liked South Indian song within 24 hours, garnering 25 million views within a short period, and also the fastest South Indian song to cross 50 million views.
-Arabic Kuthu lyrical video song has now crossed more than 500 million views and Arabic Kuthu music video crossed over 400 million views in YouTube.
+The single was released on Valentine's Day (14 February 2022).
+It subsequently became the most-viewed and liked South Indian song within 24 hours, garnering 25 million views within a short period, and also the fastest South Indian song to cross 50 million views.
+The lyrical video has crossed more than 520 million views and the music video crossed over 560 million views in YouTube.

 The music video also peaked at no. 1 on the YouTube Global Music Video charts.
+The hook step dance involving Vijay and Pooja Hegde – the lead actors of Beast – became popular.

 Composition

 This film marks Anirudh's third collaboration with Vijay after Kaththi (2014) and Master (2021), and with Nelson after Kolamaavu Kokila (2018) and Doctor (2021).
 Anirudh composed the tracks during mid-July 2021.
-In order to experiment with the film's music, he had composed this particular track in the Arabic music genre and had featured lyrics in Tamil and Arabic languages.
+In order to experiment with the film's music, he had composed this particular track in the style of Arabic music and featured lyrics in both Tamil and Arabic.
 The opening phrase, "Halamithi Habibo" translates to "I dreamed of my lover".
-Sivakarthikeyan wrote this track in mid-August 2021.
+Sivakarthikeyan wrote the lyrics to the track in mid-August 2021.

-According to reports, the track is a fusion Arabic music and Kuthu (a type of Tamil folk music) as the name of the track.
-It also had the influence of dance and pop music.
-This track was sung by Anirudh and Jonita Gandhi, who previously sung for "Chellamma" in Doctor.
-Anirudh, in his interaction with fans during a Facebook chat session, stated that the work on the first single has been completed and will be released later, and further clarified that all the updates regarding the film will be revealed post-completion of the film's shooting.
+According to reports and as per the name, the track is a fusion Arabic music and Kuthu (a type of Tamil folk music).
+It also had mild influences of dance and pop music.
+The track was sung by Anirudh and Jonita Gandhi, who previously sung for "Chellamma" in Doctor.
+Anirudh, in his interaction with fans during a Facebook chat session, stated that the work on the first single had been completed and would be released later, and further clarified that all the updates regarding the film will be revealed post-completion of the film's shooting.

 Music video

+Background and production

-The music video features Vijay and Pooja Hegde dancing for the single.
-The music is choreographed by Jani Master.
+The music video, a direct clip from the film itself, features Vijay and Pooja Hegde dancing in an Arabian set.
+The music video was choreographed by Jani Master.
 In a deleted tweet, Jani had announced that the rehearsals for the song might take place during mid-April 2021, and the song will be shot within seven days, starting from the first week of May 2021.
-But shooting did not take place in that date, due to Vijay's decision to halt shooting in concern with the rise in COVID-19 cases in Tamil Nadu, and also Hegde being diagnosed with COVID-19.
+However, shooting did not take place, due to Vijay's decision to halt shooting in concern with the rise in COVID-19 cases in Tamil Nadu and furthermore, Hegde had also been diagnosed with COVID-19.
 The song was shot at Gokulam Studios during September 2021.
-To promote the single, Nelson shot a promotional video for the track featuring Vijay, Anirudh, Sivakarthikeyan and himself, during December 2021.
-The song is featured as part of a dance party which both Vijay and Pooja Hegde attended.
+To promote the single, Nelson shot a promotional video for the track featuring Vijay, Anirudh, Sivakarthikeyan and himself in December 2021.

+Synopsis

+In the context of the film, the music video is placed during a wedding in which Preethi (Hegde) meets Veera (Vijay) and describes him as the ideal partner she wished for.
+After a brief interaction, the music video follows and then is followed by Veera assaulting a man at the wedding for playing riskily with his child, due to Veera's PTSD.